Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 These easy capacitor mods boost the low end like in the TS9DX modes,

-so it gets muddy.
+so it tends to get muddy.
 When we sell the DX we recommend our

 MODE MODS on the DX, which changes the deepest mode to about the same